Cloudlynx/docs/gettingstarted.rst

 Search a Container
 ^^^^^^^^^^^^^^^^^^

+.. sidebar:: **Note:**

+   The filter filters both the name field and the size field.

 1. Type in the file name or part of it in the **Filter** box above the table listing the contents of the container you want to search and click on the **Filter** button.

 .. image:: _static/gettingstarted/fig94.png